sourcegraph/sourcegraph-public-snapshot/doc/admin/ssl_https_self_signed_cert_nginx.md

 > NOTE: We recommend removing `--publish 7080:7080` as it's not needed and traffic sent to that port is un-encrypted.

-Validate by changing the Sourcegraph URL in your browser to be `https`.
+Run the new Docker command, then validate by opening your browser at `https://$HOSTNAME_OR_IP`.

 If running Sourcegraph locally, the certificate will be valid because `mkcert` added the root CA to the list trusted by your OS.